rust-lang/book/src/ch10-03-lifetime-syntax.md

 ### Lifetime Annotations in Struct Definitions

-So far, the structs we've define all hold owned types.
+So far, the structs we've defined all hold owned types.
 We can define structs to hold references, but in that case we would need to add a lifetime annotation on every reference in the struct’s definition.
 Listing 10-25 has a struct named `ImportantExcerpt` that holds a string slice.

 <span class="filename">Filename: src/main.rs</span>